Getting JobKeeper payment

 - an income support payment from us.

-If you already get an income support payment you can cancel your payment.
-This will reduce your risk of an overpayment or debt you have to pay back.
+If you get an income support payment you must report income you and your partner earn.
+You can also cancel your payment.
+This will help you avoid being overpaid or having a debt you have to pay back.

 How it affects your income support payment